SDG 13: Climate action

 At Iberdrola, we are committed to the fight against climate change, aware that the electricity sector plays a key role in the goal of complying with the historic Paris Agreement to limit the increase in global temperature to 1.5 ºC and to tackle the climate emergency.
 For this reason, the Iberdrola Group began the energy transition 20 years ago and we have established ourselves as a global benchmark in climate action and clean energy.

-• Our Climate Action Plan sets more ambitious targets to achieve carbon neutrality for the emissions in our generation plants and own consumption by 2030 and net zero carbon-equivalent emissions by 2040 for Scopes 1, 2 and 3 (expressed in CO2eq).
+• Our Climate Action Plan sets more ambitious targets to achieve carbon neutrality for scope 1 and 2 carbon equivalent emissions by 2030 and net zero carbon equivalent emissions by 2040 for all scopes, including scope 3 (expressed in CO2eq).

 • 81% of the Group's own installed capacity comes from emission-free sources.